How Does the RHI Scheme Influence Households Adopting Green Energy Solutions?

 RHI: Application Guide

-Keep in mind that there are certain steps you will need to fulfill before delivering RHI application that would be approved.
+Keep in mind that there are certain steps you will need to fulfil before delivering an RHI application that would be approved.
 You can see these steps in the guide below.

 - Make sure that a renewable heating solution is the best option in your particular case.
 For example, if your household is on mains gas, switching to renewable heating will not be cost-effective